Dr Karolina Watroba

 In 2019-22, I coordinated ‘A German Classic’, Oxford German Network’s essay competition for sixth formers.
 Nearly 500 students from schools all over the UK participated in the programme and the videos in which I spoke to Oxford academics and students about our set texts have been viewed more than 20,000 times on YouTube.
 I also regularly give German and Polish taster sessions for various other outreach and access projects, including UNIQ and Opportunity Oxford.
 I have run several similar classes in Poland as a member of Collegium Invisibile, a Polish non-profit academic organization.

-I recently served as Judge (2020) and Head Judge (2021) for the Oxford-Weidenfeld Translation Prize for literary translations into English from any living European language, and currently co-curate an upcoming major Kafka exhibition at the Weston Library (2024).
+I served as Judge (2020) and Head Judge (2021) for the Oxford-Weidenfeld Translation Prize for literary translations into English from any living European language, and currently serve as co-curator of ‘Kafka: Making of an Icon’, an exhibition at the Bodleian Library in Oxford and the Morgan Library in New York (2024).